SuperOfficeDocs/superoffice-docs/docs/api/search/selection/index.md

 Another advantage is you can use the **Task** panel to perform certain tasks on the listed contacts and persons of a selection.

-Below is a screen shot of the task panel for the above selection.
+Below is a screenshot of the task panel for the above selection.

 ![02][img2]